 For the ADA Ramps affected, leave these lines blank for the 70% submittal of this form.
-After receiving the paving letter from the Streets Department, these lines can be completed for the 90% submittal.
+After receiving the paving letter with the ramp locations from the Streets Department, prepare an additional checklist for ADA ramps only (for the work summary write ADA Ramps).
+See Section 6 D.6.b for information on that procedure.